olivier-m/django-facets/README.rst

 A list of handlers.
 The default value is::

   (
-      'facets.handlers.CssUrls',
+      'facets.processors.css.CssUrlsProcessor',
   )

-These handlers are called during cache creation.
-You should keep ``facets.handler.CssUrls`` at first position as it is the one responsible for URL translation in CSS files.
+These handlers are called during static files collect and/or while compiling some files.

 See handlers_ section.